Apply for a funded agreement

 If you want to know how taxation and council rates work under a BCT agreement, read our Taxation Issues Landholder Guide*.

 Fixed price offers

 The BCT offers fixed price offer agreements in specific high-priority areas in NSW.
-Expressions of interest are assessed twice a year and higher-ranking sites are prioritised for site assessments.
+Expressions of interest are assessed by BCT staff and higher-ranking sites are prioritised for site assessments.
 Landholders in the fixed price offer area can express interest at any time.